revaturelabs/interviewquestions/Java/Maven/Project Object Model.md

  <blockquote>

-- Project Object Model -Which is a fundamental unit of work in maven.
+- Project Object Model -Which is a fundamental unit of work in Maven.
 - Which resides in the base directory of the project as pom.xml file.

  </blockquote>